rmclarklab/AWD/README.md

 The collection of programs, and associated documentation, used to produce Table S4 and Table S5 in Wyboux et al. (2019) are provided (the instructions for how to use the software to generate Table S4 is given below).
 Although the programs were written for and tested on draft genome sequences from *T. urticae*, in concerte with population allele frequency data generated as part of the Wyboux et al. (2019) study, they were designed to work for related genome projects for which comparable data sets and input files are available.

+An overview about the AWD method and its use for consolidating draft genome assemblies is given below; however, in Wybouw et al. (2019) please see Materials and Methods sections "*Identification of misassembled regions in Sanger scaffolds*" and "*Construction of superscaffolds with population allele frequency data*" for all details.

-For the data sets needed to test installation, and to replicate Table S4, please contact Richard Clark (richard.m.clark@utah.edu).
+For the data sets needed to test installation, and to replicate Table S4 of Wybouw et al. (2019), please contact Richard Clark (richard.m.clark@utah.edu).
 The data sets used as input will be available for public download as soon as the manuscript is accepted and appears online.

 The assembler.py program was written by Olivia Kosterlitz.
 She is currently a graduate student at the University of Washington (livkost@uw.edu).
 Please contact either Olivia Kosterlitz or Richard Clark (University of Utah, richard.m.clark@utah.edu) with questions about the software.